Joe Colón

 Joseph Colón (born February 18, 1990) is a Puerto Rican former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Cleveland Indians.
+He played in Major League Baseball (MLB) for the Cleveland Indians.

 Career

 Cleveland Indians

 After graduating from the Puerto Rico Baseball Academy and High School, the Indians selected Colón in the 12th round of the 2009 MLB draft.
 He missed the 2010 season due to injury.
-He spent the next three seasons pitching for the Lake County Captains of the Class A Midwest League and the Carolina Mudcats of the Class A-Advanced Carolina League.
-He reached the Akron RubberDucks of the Class AA Eastern League in 2014.
+Colón spent the next three seasons pitching for the Lake County Captains of the Single–A Midwest League and the Carolina Mudcats of the High–A Carolina League.
+He reached the Akron RubberDucks of the Double–A Eastern League in 2014.

 In 2015, the Indians converted Colón from a starting pitcher into a relief pitcher.
-He spent the 2015 season with Akron and the Columbus Clippers of the Class AAA International League.
-A minor league free agent after the 2015 season, the Indians resigned Colón with a non-roster invitation to spring training in 2016.
+He spent the year with Akron and the Columbus Clippers of the Triple–A International League, logging a cumulative 3-0 record and 3.14 ERA with 47 strikeouts across 48 2/3 innings pitched.
+A minor league free agent after the 2015 season, the Indians re-signed Colón to a minor league contract that included a non-roster invitation to spring training on November 7, 2015.
 That offseason, Minor League Baseball announced Colón failed a test for a "drug of abuse" for the second time, and would be suspended for the first 50 games of the 2016 season.

-The Indians purchased Colón's contract and added him to the 40-man roster on July 2, 2016.
-The Indians promoted Colón to the major leagues on July 7.
+On July 2, 2016, the Indians added Colón to their 40-man roster and subsequently optioned him to Triple-A Columbus.
+The Indians promoted him to the major leagues for the first time on July 7.
+In 11 appearances for Cleveland during his rookie campaign, Colón struggled to a 1-3 record and 7.20 ERA with 10 strikeouts over 10 innings of work.

-On July 1, 2017, Colón was suspended for the remainder of the 2017 season after testing positive for a banned substance.
-The Indians designated Colón for assignment on October 2, 2017, and outrighted him to the Triple-A Columbus Clippers on October 6, 2017.
-He elected free agency on November 6, 2017.
+On May 3, 2017, Colón was recalled to Cleveland's active roster following an injury to Corey Kluber.
+However, he did not appear for the team and was optioned back to Triple-A Columbus on May 7.
+On July 1, Colón was suspended for the remainder of the season after testing positive for a banned substance.
+In 28 appearances for Triple-A Columbus, he recorded a 4.13 ERA with 34 strikeouts and six saves across 32 2/3 innings pitched.
+Colón was designated for assignment by the Indians on October 2.
+He cleared waivers and was sent outright to Triple-A Columbus on October 6.
+He elected free agency following the season on November 6.

-St. Louis Cardinals

-On February 19, 2018, Colón signed a minor league deal with the St. Louis Cardinals.
-He was released on March 28, 2018.

 Bravos de León

+On February 19, 2018, Colón signed a minor league contract with the St. Louis Cardinals.
+He was released prior to the start of the season on March 28.

 On June 22, 2018, Colón signed with the Bravos de León of the Mexican League.
-He became a free agent after the season.
+In 24 appearances for León, he compiled a 1-0 record and 2.36 ERA with 25 strikeouts and 12 saves across 26 2/3 innings pitched.
+Colón became a free agent after the season.